Employer: Inclusion Economics India Centre at IFMR

 - Ability to work in a multicultural environment

-- Willingness to visit research project sites as necessary
+- Willingness to travel frequently and spend significant time at research project sites, as needed

-This position will be based in Bhopal, India, with frequent travel throughout the country.
+This position will be based in Delhi, India, with frequent travel throughout the country.
+This is a two-year position with the possibility of renewal and further growth within the organization.

 How to Apply:

-If you are interested in this position, please fill out our Screening Questionnaire; you will be asked to upload a single PDF containing your CV, cover letter, writing sample, and academic transcripts.
-Label your file “Last name, First name – Research Manager_Bhopal”.
+If you are interested in this position, please fill out our Screening Questionnaire; you will be asked to upload a single PDF containing your CV, cover letter, research thesis/chapter, a SOP describing the research questions/themes you are interested in pursuing, and academic transcripts.
+Label your file “Last name, First name – Post-doctoral Fellow”.

 To view other open positions, visit the Inclusion Economics Opportunities page.
 We encourage applicants from diverse backgrounds, particularly women, people of color and other marginalized communities which have historically been underrepresented in the field of economics.